villano-lab/ntransporter/README.md

 These above assumptions result in an asymptotic solution $\phi(E)\propto \frac{1}{\Sigma_s(E) E}$ (note also this is the form used to derive the approximations for the self-scattering fraction $q$ above).
 We then neglect the variation in $\Sigma_s(E)$ over the group: $\phi(E)\propto \frac{1}{E}$.

+For the thermal group, we assume a Maxwell-Boltzmann distribution at room temperature (0.0257 eV).